guardian/price-migration-engine/docs/cohort-setup.md

 ## Running a test cohort

-See [salesforce-subscription-id-report.csv](./lambda/src/test/resources/salesforce-subscription-id-report.csv) for an example ID report.
-Upload a blank csv file for the excluded-subscription-ids.csv.
+See [subscription-numbers.csv](./lambda/src/test/resources/cohort-files/subscription-numbers.csv) for a small exmaple.

 **Note on membership-workflow**